Tony Clunn

-John Anthony Spencer Clunn MBE (10 May 1946 – 3 August 2014) was a major in the British Army, and an amateur archaeologist who discovered the main site of the Battle of the Teutoburg Forest at Kalkriese Hill.
+John Anthony Spencer Clunn MBE (10 May 1946 – 3 August 2014) was a major in the British Army, and a metal detectorist who discovered the main site of the Battle of the Teutoburg Forest at Kalkriese Hill.

 Army career

 Born in Kent, Clunn served in the ranks of the Royal Tank Regiment, rising to the rank of warrant officer class 1.
 He was then commissioned into the administrative section of the Royal Army Medical Corps as a lieutenant on 2 January 1986.
 His commission was backdated, with seniority as a second lieutenant from 2 July 1981, and as lieutenant from 2 July 1983.
 He was promoted captain on 2 January 1988.
 He was promoted major on 30 September 1994, having previously held the rank on an acting basis.
 Appointed Member of the Order of the British Empire in the 1996 New Year Honours, he retired from the army on 4 April 1996.